lonelycode/tyk-io-site-content/dashboard-v0-9/api-management/endpoint-designer.md

 ### Versions

 At the top of the endpoint designer you can see which version you are currently editing.
-If you ahve more thanone option, selecting it from the drop-down will load it's endpoint configuration into the editor.
+If you ahve more than one option, selecting it from the drop-down will load it's endpoint configuration into the editor.